SELL YOUR FILM and MAKE MONEY

 Making a feature film is now easier than ever.
-But what about making money from it?
+But what about finding a distributor and a sales agent for it?

 As a filmmaker, it is very important for you to know what you need to do before you start shooting your film to make the best out of your sales and distribution deal.
-With this 5 evening sales and distribution course, understand the current marketplace, US distributors, foreign sales agents, self / online distribution, deliverables, legal pitfalls to protect yourself, and marketing and film festivals.
+With this 5 week sales and distribution course, understand the current marketplace, US distributors, foreign sales agents, self / online distribution, deliverables, legal pitfalls to protect your film, and marketing and film festivals.

 WEEK 1: THE MARKETPLACE